 In 2004 ten Kate Racing added a two-rider team to the Superbike World Championship series, winning the Riders’ championship in 2007.

-Since 2007, the competitive nature of ten Kate Racing in the superbike class reflects the team’s origins as a tuning shop.
-The CBR1000RR introduced in the fall of 2007 was Honda's last major engineering redesign of that motorcycle (an all-new version is expected in 2017).
+The competitive nature of ten Kate Racing reflects the team’s origins as a tuning shop.
+The CBR1000RR introduced in the fall of 2007 was Honda's last major engineering redesign of that motorcycle.
 As late as 2014 Jonathan Rea was winning races (four) and finished 3rd in the 2014 WSBK championship with a bike designed seven years before (two lifetimes in racing-machine years).
-Just as remarkable is the team's investment in electronic tuning technologies as well as mechanical.
-Today more than 20 team members support ten Kate's riders (three riders in the 2016 season).